 The Trustees receive, in conjunction with their Scheme year, an Annual Chairs Statement which contains information of charges and other costs the Scheme has incurred over the year.
-At the time of writing, the Trustees were waiting to receive information concerning fund turnover, but will review this upon receipt.

 Statement of Investment Principles

 The Trustees review and update the SIP on a periodic basis.
 The SIP was last reviewed, and subsequently updated, during September 2020 to reflect new requirements for Trustees with respect to the Shareholder Rights Directive II.